Proper urination with a foreskin involves gentle positioning, steady flow control, and hygiene to avoid discomfort and mess.

 1. Gently Retract the Foreskin

-Before beginning to urinate, gently pull the foreskin back just enough to expose the tip of the penis and the urethral opening.
+Before beginning to urinate, gently pull the foreskin back just enough to expose the tip of the penis and the urethral opening if the foreskin already retracts comfortably.
 This doesn’t mean fully retracting it forcibly but sliding it back comfortably so urine has a clear path out.

 2. Positioning for Controlled Flow

-Once exposed, position your penis so that urine flows directly into the toilet or urinal without obstruction.
+Once the opening is clear, position your penis so that urine flows directly into the toilet or urinal without obstruction.
 Aim slightly downward to prevent splashing or spraying caused by urine hitting irregular surfaces.

 If standing, hold your penis firmly but comfortably in one hand to maintain control over direction and flow.
 Sitting down may reduce splashing but isn’t always practical.